wp-plugins/metronet-profile-picture/readme.txt

 We highly recommend the <a href='http://wordpress.org/extend/plugins/post-thumbnail-editor/'>Post Thumbnail Editor</a> plugin for cropping thumbnails, as you can custom-crop various image sizes without affecting other images.

+= Does the plugin work with Multisite? =

+Yes, but you'll have to set a new profile image per site.
+This is currently a limitation of the way the plugin stores its data.
+Ideas to overcome this are welcome.

 == Screenshots ==

 1. Profile page options.